-Each passenger's overhead console mounted to the underside of the parcel racks contains a 20watt Dual Cone 10cm speaker.
+Each passenger's overhead console mounted to the underside of the parcel racks contains a 20watt Dual cone or coaxial 10cm speaker.
 The speakers in the passenger's section, wired in stereo and arranged in a delta configuration are powered by the amplifier.